-At present, there is a single professor responsible for assessing and expanding (as necessary) sustainability programming for veterinary trainees at CSU.
+Score explanation: At present, there is a single professor responsible for assessing and expanding (as necessary) sustainability programming for veterinary trainees at CSU.
 This person is part of a broader team (SEA) that seeks to align efforts with those around equity and sustainable care and also the curriculum revision team more broadly.
 The faculty mentors ACVPM residents whose program is focused on sustainability and those residents interact with DVM students across years of the curriculum.

-Interdisciplinary Research

-Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the veterinary school and broader institution.
+Section Total (60 out of 86) 69.77% Back to Summary Page here Interdisciplinary Research Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the broader institution.
 Interactions between health and the environment are complex and multifactorial.
 While climate change has been extensively studied from an environmental science perspective, planetary health is an emerging field.
-As leading health institutions with talented researchers and research resources, veterinary schools should fund research studying the health effects of climate change and anthropogenic environmental toxins.
-This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for health are emphasized.

-1. Are there researchers engaged in planetary health research and vetcare sustainability research at your veterinary school?

-- 3 Yes, there are faculty members at the veterinary school who have a primary research focus in planetary health or vetcare sustainability. - Yes, there are individual faculty members at the veterinary school who are conducting research related to planetary health or vetcare sustainability, but it is not their primary research focus. - 1 There are planetary health and/or vetcare sustainability researchers at the institution, but none associated with the veterinary school. - 0 No, there are no planetary health and/or vetcare sustainability researchers at the institution or veterinary school at this time.
+As leading health institutions with talented researchers and research resources, institutions should fund research studying the health effects of climate change and anthropogenic environmental toxins.
+This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasised.
+2.1.
+Are there researchers engaged in planetary health research and healthcare sustainability research at your institution?
+Yes, there are faculty members at the institution who have a primary research focus in planetary health or sustainable healthcare/vetcare.
+(3 points) Yes, there are individual faculty members at the institution who are conducting research related to planetary health or healthcare sustainability, OR are part of a national/international sustainability working group, but it is not their primary research focus.
+(2 points) There are sustainability researchers at the institution, but not specifically associated with healthcare/vetcare.
+(1 point) No, there are no planetary health and/or sustainability researchers at the institution at this time.
+(0 points) 3 Score Assigned:

-The College of Veterinary Medicine and Biomedical Sciences at CSU includes four departments, all of which have staff and faculty working on planetary health topics This work is often facilitated by research groups, centers or schools (e.g., Center for Vector-Borne Infectious Diseases, One Health Institute, School of Public Health, School of Global Environmental Sustainability) that unite research teams on topics of shared interest (e.g., air pollution).
+Score explanation: The College of Veterinary Medicine and Biomedical Sciences at CSU includes four departments, all of which have staff and faculty working on planetary health topics This work is often facilitated by research groups, centers or schools (e.g., Center for Vector-Borne Infectious Diseases, One Health Institute, School of Public Health, School of Global Environmental Sustainability) that unite research teams on topics of shared interest (e.g., air pollution).
 There is also a group of DVM students, residents and faculty that are specifically focused on ways that the veterinary profession can reduce its negative environmental impacts, address sustainability education needs of veterinary teams and minimize the health impacts of climate change on animals.

-2. Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
-3 There is at least one dedicated department or institute for interdisciplinary planetary health research.
-2 There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
-1 There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.

-0 There is no dedicated department or institute.
+2.2.
+Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
+There is at least one dedicated department or institute for interdisciplinary planetary health research.
+(3 points) There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
+(2 points) There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.
+(1 points) There is no dedicated department or institute.
+(0 points) Score Assigned: